Burloe/GoLogger/README.md

 GoLogger is a simple yet flexible logging framework for Godot 4, designed to log game events and data to external .log files accessible by both developers and players.
 With minimal setup required, GoLogger can be integrated quickly and easily into any project.
 GoLogger runs in the background, capturing the data you define with timestamps, providing a snapshot of events leading up to crashes, bugs, or other issues, making it easier for users to share logs and investigate problems.

+Whether you need a logger to run in the background at all times, or log at specific times while testing certain features or systems.
+GoLogger can be customized to run in any way you need for your project, all accessible in the editor through the bottom dock panel.

 Log entries are as simple as calling `Log.entry()`(similar and as easy to use as `print()`) and can include any data that can be converted into a string.
 The framework is fully customizable, allowing you to log as much or as little information as you require.
 Format strings in whichever way you prefer.
 ```gdscript
 Log.entry("Current Player health is %s/%s." % (current_health, max_health))
 Log.entry(str("Current Player health is", current_health, "/", max_health, "."))
 # Resulting entry: [14:44:44] Current Player health is 85/100.
 ```

 ## **Contents**
 1. Installation and setup
 2. How to use GoLogger